-Module 4: Reflective Practice in DIALOGUE:
+Reflective Practice in DIALOGUE (Week 10)

 - Principles and purposes of dialogue

-- Where and how dialogue is used (community dialogues, problem-solving workshops, Public Conversations Project)
+- Where and how dialogue is used (community dialogues, problemsolving workshops, Public Conversations Project)

 - Working with the AI process

 - Theoretical overview

-- Lecture/discussion on appreciative inquiry - Video on dialogue models - Fishbowl practice-in class simulation of AI dialogue - Reflecting on the ethics of appreciative inquiry and questions that matter
+- Lecture/discussion on appreciative inquiry - Video on dialogue models - Fishbowl practice-in class simulation of AI dialogue - Reflecting on the ethics of appreciative inquiry and questions that matter presented here, as well as the "Intro Info" tab: https://appreciativeinquiry.case.edu/practice/toolsCases.cfm

-• Bojer, M., Heiko, R., Knuth, M. and Mager, C. (2008).
+- Bojer, M., Heiko, R., Knuth, M. and Mager, C. (2008).
 Mapping Dialogue: Essential Tools for Social Change.
-The Taos Institute
+The Taos Institute - Appreciative Inquiry Commons: Please take a look at some of the cases